-In February 2017, the Company completed an option agreement with Metalúrgica Reyna S.A. de C.V. (a wholly owned subsidiary of Fresnillo plc, together "Fresnillo") for the Naranjillo Property ("Naranjillo").
-The option agreement provides Fresnillo the right to explore Naranjillo over a three-year period.
-Further details are in section under "Naranjillo Option Agreement with Fresnillo".
+In February 2017, Plata entered into an option agreement with respect to its Naranjillo Property ("Naranjillo") with a wholly owned subsidiary of Fresnillo PLC ("Fresnillo").
+Under the Naranjillo Option Agreement, Fresnillo was granted the right to explore Naranjillo over a three-year period with total cash payments of US \$1,650,000 and exploration expenditures of US \$3,000,000 over the three years.
+Further details of the Naranjillo Option Agreement terms are disclosed under "Naranjillo Option Agreement with Fresnillo".